-Ties.. this particular accessory or a piece of clothing can make a man look very classy yet gentle.
-Here, we are going to tell you about some types of tie knots that you can get to know about and can try later to any event.
+“Ties” – this particular accessory or a piece of clothing can make a man look classy yet elegant.
+Here, we are going to tell you about different types of tie knots that you can get to know about and can try later to any event.
 This time we are bringing 12 types of tie knots for you, give them a look and decide which knot are you going to tie in following events.

-Four in hand is a very simple way to tie a neck tie, it is also known as school boy knot.
+Four-in-Hand is a very simple way to tie a necktie.
+It is also known as a schoolboy knot.
 It can be tied easily because of its simplicity.

 Half Windsor Knot

-Half Windsor knot is tied in a triangular knot, larger than the four in hand knot and it gives a very neat look.
+Half Windsor knot is tied in a triangular knot.
+It is larger than the four-in-Hand knot and it gives a very neat look.

 Full Windsor Knot

 Full Windsor knot is also known as Windsor knot, this knot gives a very symmetrical triangular look and it is bigger than half Windsor knot.

 Nicky Knot is a little thicker than four-in-hand knot and doesn’t use much length which makes it apt for tall men.

 Like the name says, this is for bow ties.

 Kelvin knot is not very popular.
 It is just like four-in-hand knot but a little fuller and angular.